 Jack Pine (Pinus banksiana) is known for making quality Pulpwood, boxes/crates, and poles.
 It has great workability properties.
 It is native to the northeastern United States and Canada.
 Jack Pine Wood is medium to low durability quality, Therefore it is not suitable for extreme weather and external application.

 Jack Pine belongs to the Pinaceae family.
 The Pine family of conifers (order Pinales), consisting of 11 genera and about 220 and 250 species of trees.
-It is almost identical to each other.
+They are almost identical to each other.
 They differ in properties of color, hardness, grain, and rot resistance.
 They are used based on their properties and availability.

 It prefers average moisture and well-drained soil.
 Full sunlight is required for good growth.
 Jack Pine tree can be easily grown and needs regular care in its early days.
 But later it depends on nature and requires less care.
 It can live more than 200 years.